Solar Energy Transportation

 Solar in the Community

-Could solar energy be utilized in transport?
+Can solar energy be used in transport?

 1. A solar-powered yacht